-Whether by wayfinding or tracking, indoor positioning is already changing passengers’ experience, workers’ productivity and airport planning worldwide.
+Whether by wayfinding through indoor navigation for passengers or employees indoor tracking, indoor positioning for airports is already changing passengers’ experience, workers’ productivity and airport planning worldwide.

 Who has not felt a bit anxious when heading to the boarding gate at an airport you have never been to before, not being sure if you are walking in the right direction and if you will arrive on time?
 Who has not experienced the frustration of feeling disoriented despite having followed all the signs?

 Airports are becoming larger and more complex, and passengers have to walk long distances.
 In addition, the myriad of signs often do not fulfil their objectives of making it easy for travellers to find their way.
 Billboards increase the amount of visual stimuli and distract the visitor.

 For some years, there have been apps that provide the route to the destination by manually indicating the starting point.
 But what if you do not know where you are?
 Outdoors there is no problem, because GPS detects our location and draws the route without requiring us to do anything more than just indicate our destination.
 But indoors it is different, because GPS does not work, and the alternatives are inaccurate or very expensive because of the infrastructure required.

 Indoor positioning technologies for airports

 The more successful alternatives for indoor navigation and guidance at airports that are being implemented are solutions based on using Wi-Fi or Bluetooth signal processing.Their main advantage lies in the fact that they use signals from infrastructures already installed in airports, mainly Bluetooth beacons, which considerably reduces the need for additional one.
 Bluetooth beacons provide low energy Bluetooth signals (BLE) and are essential when you want to provide indoor location services to iPhones, since iOS does not allow automatic scanning of Wi-Fi networks.